Doridian/terraform-provider-hexonet/docs/data-sources/domain.md

 - `admin_contacts` (List of String) Admin contacts (ADMIN-C) (list must have between 1 and 3 entries)
 - `auth_code` (String, Sensitive) Auth code of the domain (for transfers)
 - `billing_contacts` (List of String) Billing contacts (BILLING-C) (list must have between 0 and 3 entries)
-- `extra_attributes` (Map of String) Map of X- attributes, the X- is prefixed automatically (see: https://github.com/hexonet/hexonet-api-documentation/blob/master/API/DOMAIN/CONTACT/MODIFYCONTACT.md)
+- `extra_attributes` (Map of String) Map of X- attributes, the X- is prefixed automatically (see https://github.com/hexonet/hexonet-api-documentation/blob/master/API/DOMAIN/MODIFYDOMAIN.md)
 - `name_servers` (List of String) Name servers to associate with the domain (between 1 and 12)
 - `owner_contacts` (List of String) Owner contact (list must have exactly 1 entry)
 - `status` (List of String) Various status flags of the domain